gnw3/LinuxHelp/README.md

 Posts should provide enough detail to allow others to reproduce the issue.
 It is also important to use a title that will attract the attention of people who can help.
 Whenever appropriate, use text rather than images to explain problems, as text can be indexed and searched.
+Effort spent preparing a post saves time in back-and-forth messages to clarify your post and makes the post more useful to the community.
+For every person who reports a problem, there can be many others who have the same problem but are unwilling to participate in the discussion.
+Every forum post should be considered an example that others may want to follow.

+* language:
+  Many forums use English.
+If you are not confident with your English, you can use an online translator to produce English text.
+Consider including text in your preferred language so others can correct the translation.
+If your post includes non-English error messages, offer a translation.

 * hardware:
-  It is often helpful to upload a [Linux Hardware Probe](https://linux-hardware.org) and include a link in your forum post
+  It is often helpful to upload a [Linux Hardware Probe](https://linux-hardware.org) and include the link in your forum post.
+For problems with devices connected by cables, verify that the problem can be reproduced using a different cable.

 * wetware:
   Do you prefer navigation by touchscreen, mouse, keyboard,